SilenceIsFatto/HATG/README.md

   A logical and simplistic approach to concealment.
 Shooting from afar with a suppressor?
 You'll remain hidden for longer.

   A minimalistic UI to help you know when you are hidden or not.
-This can be toggled off.
+This is OFF by default.

   Environmental consideration.
 During the night or if it is raining/foggy, detection distance will be lowered.